Home The

 upon a time, not very long ago, in a galaxy not

-very far away - in fact just down the road
+very far away - in fact just

-broadcasting organisation known as the BBC decided
+known as the BBC decided to make a short series of

-was presented by an eccentric amateur astronomer.
+presented by an eccentric amateur

 Surviving the slings and arrows of outrageous

-bureaucrats, who would have consigned it to
+bureaucrats, who would have

-the dustbin of
+consigned it to the dustbin of television history,

-television history, the 'short series' continued
+the 'short series' continued for

-for over half a century, fronted by
+over half a century, fronted by its founding

-its founding presenter ...
+presenter ...

-The Astronomical Patrick Moore.
+The Astronomical Patrick Moore

-- the
+- the authorised version

-The only DVD
+The

-autobiography of
+only DVD autobiography of

-Britain's favourite astronomer
+favourite astronomer

-Running time 68 minutes, 16X9 SD PAL
+Running rime 68 minutes, 16X9 SD PAL

 Produced & directed by Charles Wallace.